chikechris/Sprint-Challenge-Applied-Javascript/README.md

    Converting a NodeList into an array makes it easy to apply a higher order function like forEach() for an effective loop iteration.

 5. What is a component?
+   Components are reusable codes that can be very useful in building element sharing functionalities and stlyings.

 ### Git Set up